 Yes.
 In our congregations, everyone has an opportunity to contribute.
 Women and men hold leadership positions, serve on committees, teach classes, speak from the pulpit, offer prayers, and organize and lead activities.
 Even children and teenagers have opportunities to do these things.

 Following the pattern that Jesus set in calling His Twelve Apostles and giving them the keys of the priesthood authority from God, only men hold priesthood keys today.
-This means certain leadership positions and duties in the Church are only done by men.
-But there are many other important leadership positions and duties held by women.
-They serve, lead, testify, and teach often in Church meetings.
+For that reason, certain leadership positions and duties in the Church are only done by men.
+But other important positions and duties are only held and fulfilled by women.
+Women serve, lead, testify, and teach often in church meetings.
 If you are willing to contribute to your local congregation, there will always be opportunities to do so.

 Many people are uncomfortable with organized religion and prefer experiencing spirituality and living good lives on their own.
 The truth is, we need both.

 Spiritual experiences and service to others throughout each week is foundational to a relationship with God.
 But some of God’s commandments, such as getting baptized and taking the sacrament instituted by Jesus Christ, require priesthood authority from God.
 The Church of Jesus Christ of Latter-day Saints provides the structure and priesthood authority necessary to fulfill those commandments.
 It also provides a loving and supportive environment where you can work on becoming a better person and hear insights you may not have found while studying God’s word on your own.
 Another benefit of organized religion is the way it encourages and promotes opportunities for service.